21 people are interested

 Pet homelessness is only a symptom; Pawster Nashville addresses the cause.

-Your time commitment depends on the pet.
+- Your time commitment depends on the pet.
 A cat with no special needs may require little more than regular feeding, playtime and changing of the litter box.
-An energetic dog may require multiple walks a day, playtime, feeding.